Yuli: The Carlos Acosta Story: Synopsis

 Carlos Acosta, an Afro-Cuban boy growing up in Havana, is nicknamed Yuli by his father, who is proud of his heritage — the name is drawn from Santería beliefs.
 He is a talented dancer and is enrolled in a prestigious ballet school by his parents, who are divorced.
-The film shows his development from a boy who worries that ballet is "effeminate", to being one of the world's greatest performers and directors, and a pioneer among Black dancers.
+The film shows his development from a boy who worries that ballet is "effeminate", to becoming one of the world's greatest performers and directors, and a pioneer among Black dancers.

 Release

-The film premiered at San Sebastián International Film Festival on 23 September 2018.
+The film premiered at the 66th San Sebastián International Film Festival on 23 September 2018.

 Yuli received very positive reviews, scoring 93% (from 27 reviews) on Rotten Tomatoes.
 The Guardian gave it three stars out of five, calling Yuli "energetic, emotionally reflective" and praising the dance sequences and Edlison Manuel Olbera Núñez's performance as young Acosta, but criticising some "clunky" dialogue.

 Acosta was nominated for the Goya Award for Best New Actor at the 33rd Goya Awards.
 Eva Valiño, Pelayo Gutiérrez and Alberto Ovejero were nominated for Best Sound, Paul Laverty for Best Adapted Screenplay, Alex Catalán for Best Cinematography and Alberto Iglesias for Best Original Score.
 Iglesias won a Platino Award at the 6th Platino Awards for best score.
-At the British Independent Film Awards 2019, Edlison Manuel Olbera Núñez was nominated for a BIFA Award for Best Supporting Actor.
+At the British Independent Film Awards 2019, Edlison Manuel Olbera Núñez was nominated for a BIFA for Best Supporting Actor.